kene111/kene111/README.md

 - 😄 I am open to work.

 ⚡ Fun fact:
-- On some days I just want to relax.
+- On some days, I just want to relax.